Here’s what defunding the police would look like in your city

 For police reform advocates, there’s a lot farther to go in order to instill real, community-oriented approaches to safety, which the Vera Institute’s graphic makes clear in zeroes and ones.
 “Looking at city data comparatively, there are some interesting trends,” says Deroy Peraza, partner and creative director of Hyperakt.
 “The best number to look at here is the amount of money a city spends for police per city resident.”
 This per capita measurement puts Baltimore, Maryland; Wilmington, Delaware; and Washington, D.C., at the top of the list.

-Deraza also recommends looking at overall spending.
+Peraza also recommends looking at overall spending.
 It makes sense that the three largest cities in the U.S. top that list, but with a budget of over $11 billion, New York City is a clear outlier in terms of overall numbers.
 It’s more than six times the next biggest budget, Chicago, which allocates about $1.7 billion to its police department.
 With this perspective, the $1 million that Minneapolis is reallocating is a tiny fraction of its total of $193 million budget.

 The percentage of the overall city budget that’s dedicated to policing is worth noting too, says Peraza.
 It reveals “both that cities have very different economic realities and that the amount of priority they place on funding policing varies tremendously.”
 With that in mind, this tool is a useful way to experiment with reducing police budgets, though it doesn’t show how that money could be reallocated.